taiscoding/knowledge-base-system/docs/faq.md

 2. **Non-Python applications**: Use the REST API provided by the API server
 3. **Data import/export**: Use the export/import functionality to exchange data

-### How do I build a frontend for the Knowledge Base?
+### How do I build a custom frontend for the Knowledge Base?
 You can build a frontend using the REST API.
 Simply:
 1. Start the API server: `kb-api-server`
 2. Make HTTP requests to the API endpoints
 3. Handle the JSON responses in your frontend code

+Alternatively, you can customize the existing React frontend.

 ### Does the Knowledge Base support webhooks or callbacks?
 Not currently, but you can implement polling using the API to check for changes.